You are a hard worker. Someone who puts in the time, meets deadlines with quality and high standards.

 But maybe you haven’t seen as much career traction as you want or need to support your family.
-Maybe you see other people leapfrogging over you in the professional world.
+Maybe you see others leapfrogging over you in the professional world.

-You’re probably looking around and wondering What’s the deal?
+You’re probably looking around and wondering Why is this happening?

 This was happening to me for a long time too.
 I was having a hard time standing out from the crowd, and therefore wasn’t being recognized in the same way as some of my co-workers.